3dcitydb/plugin-spreadsheet-generator/README.md

 Installation
 ------------
 The Spreadsheet Generator plugin is shipped with the universal installer of the Importer/Exporter tool.
 When running the setup wizard, you can choose to install the plugin.
-This is the recommended and easiest way of installing the plugin.
+This is the recommended and easiest way to install the plugin.

 Alternatively, you may download the software from the [releases section](https://github.com/3dcitydb/plugin-spreadsheet-generator/releases) and unzip it into the `plugins` folder within the installation folder of the Importer/Exporter.
 After a restart of the Importer/Exporter, the Spreadsheet Generator will be ready to be used.